indeedhat/preact-access-control/README.md

 `AccessControl.init` accepts two parameters:\
 `check`: a function to check if the user has access\
-`fetch`: a function fetch the users auth model from wherever you want to store/cache it
+`fetch`: a function fetch the users auth model from wherever you want to store/cache it and pass it the predefined callback

 ```jsx
 import AccessControl from 'preact-access-control';